kbsali/php-redmine-api/docs/migrate-to-nativecurlclient.md

 ## 3. Switch to `NativeCurlClient`

-As the old client the `Redmine\Client\NativeCurlClient` requires:
+Just like with the old `Redmine\Client`, the `Redmine\Client\NativeCurlClient` requires :

 - a URL to your Redmine instance
 - an Apikey or username
 - and optional a password if you want to use username/password (not recommended).

-So after you made all changes in the previous sections you should be able to test your code without errors and now simply switch the client.
+So after making all the changes suggested in the previous sections you should be able to test your code without errors and now simply switch the client.

 ```diff